RIOT-OS/RIOT/doc/doxygen/src/build-system-cpu-conventions.md

 Different solutions                                       {#different-solutions}
 -------------------

-This describes different possible solutions and in which case which applies.
+This describes different possible solutions, and the cases on which each of them applies.

 If only one should be used, then it should be solution 1 to go toward declarative syntax and support all cases.